Ultra-distance cycling: Unsupported ultracycling & bikepacking road races

 Some races have recently become popular that recall the early era of professional bike racing in which riders were unsupported and raced day and night.
 Among the most popular of these is the Transcontinental Race, which covers approximately 4000 km across Europe and was inspired by the off-road US event Tour Divide.
 As in other ultra-cycling events there is a mass start, but in bikepacking races drafting is not allowed and all support is forbidden.
 There are no support vehicles and riders must find all of their supplies, accommodation, etc. from commercial sources along the route or bring it with them.
 Most events will, however, allow "trail magic" from strangers through kind actions, gifts, and other forms of encouragement so long as the "magic" does not move the bike.
 Other popular examples in this category include the Trans Am Bike Race of 6800 km, and the IncaDivide, an event with a shorter distance of 1800 km but that takes riders above 4920 m in the Andes mountains of Peru.
 The latter is part of the BikingMan series, an ultra bikepacking race series that first took place in 2019 in Oman, France, Laos, Peru, Portugal and Taiwan with a standard distance of 1000 km.

+In Europe, the Transiberica, the Three Peaks Bike Race, the Race Around Ireland, and the Race Around Poland, all established in 2018, are major free-route unsupported races, covering distances from 1,500 up to 3,000 km.

+Around South East Asia, the Bentang Jawa, Race Across Java, Lintang Flores and JavaBali are ultra challenges in Indonesia.
+In Malaysia, Peninsular Divide offers an All-Road category offers 1500km distance of 93% paved 7% unpaved and elevation gain between 14000-18000m.

 Unsupported rides are sometimes done as completely solo attempts outside of organized rides but are still well-publicized.
 These often involve riding point to point (including city to city), for example Vegas In 24.